Pregnant women and the flu vaccine

 If you're pregnant, you'll benefit from the flu vaccine because:

 - it reduces your chance of getting serious complications of flu, such as pneumonia, particularly in the later stages of pregnancy

-- reduce the risk of miscarriage or having a baby born too soon or with a low birth weight
+- it reduces your risk of having a miscarriage, or your baby being born prematurely or with a low birthweight, because of flu

-- help protect their baby who will continue to have some immunity to flu during the first few months of life
+- it'll help protect your baby, as they'll continue to have some immunity to flu for the first few months of their life